 - PE firms open gates for graduates too, but the chances are quite slim.
 Most companies prefer the candidate to have the relevant experience of at least 2-3 years in a similar domain, either in the banks or in any private equity firm.
 Financial Modelling, Valuations, and impeccable writing, along with excellent communication skills, are some relevant factors considered while hiring a freshly graduated entrant.

 - MBAs from b-schools or top tier colleges possess the best chances among all candidates.
-If the MBA qualified student has an experience of working in the PE firms, it becomes an exceptional opportunity to enter the lower senior positions too as the cumulative experience becomes more than of 2 years(considering a job or internship in the past for 2-3 yrs.).
+If the MBA qualified student has an experience of working in the PE firms, it becomes an exceptional opportunity to enter the lower senior positions too as the cumulative experience becomes more than 2 years(considering a job or internship in the past for 2-3 yrs.).
 Although the MBA fresher lack the relevant exposure, still the entry in the PE firms won’t be difficult given that they have a piece of solid knowledge in Finance.
 As observed, most firms in this domain maintain an MBA degree as a pre-requisite for a senior position.

-- There are few other ways to enter the Private equity firms too, such as from engineering, accounting, and consultation profiles.
+- There are few other ways to enter the Private equity firms, too, such as from engineering, accounting, and consultation profiles.
 To migrate from other posts to the PE domain, the primary lookout is the relevant experience for the job and what the prospective employee could add from his side.
 Mostly, employees from the top accounting firms(involved in PE deals), engineers with a strong understanding in Finance (either acquired through the courses or otherwise), experience in investment banking vertical, could elevate the chances of getting hired because of their knowledge in different fields, contacts in the industry, and accustomed behavior towards the required work.

 The Career Path of Private Equity Associate

-As private Equity firms are quite smaller in terms of investments involved and a number of employees concerning investment banking firms, a strict corporate culture and hierarchy levels are amiss.
-An entry-level associate could also collaborate with the seniors such as Principal, or Vice President, and avail a thorough knowledge of the deal from the origination till the end.
+As private Equity firms are quite smaller in terms of investments involved and a number of employees concerning investment banking firms, a strict corporate culture, and hierarchy levels are amiss.
+An entry-level associate could also collaborate with the seniors such as Principal or Vice President, and avail a thorough knowledge of the deal from the origination till the end.

 - Associate or Entry-level Positions – It is the lowermost position in the hierarchy of PE firms, though a flatter hierarchy career prevails.
-The work involved in the tedious and rigorous one such as preparing models of entities, doing initial screening, due diligence reporting, assisting higher management in acquiring new opportunities, filling up on everything that seniors require.
+The work involved in the tedious and rigorous one, such as preparing models of entities, doing initial screening, due diligence reporting, assisting higher management in acquiring new opportunities, filling up on everything that seniors require.

-- Principals or Senior Analyst – This position is of mid-senior level, and apart from handing over various tasks to associates or analysts, they are involved in deal sourcing, internal due diligence, strategic policies, negotiations, communicating with partners and using their connections to gain insight or new deal for the firm.
+- Principals or Senior Analyst – This position is of mid-senior level, and apart from handing over various tasks to associates or analysts, they are involved in deal sourcing, internal due diligence, strategic policies, negotiations, communicating with partners, and using their connections to gain insight or new deal for the firm.
 This position mainly consists of MBAs from top business schools and MBA colleges with an experience of somewhat 3-6 yrs.

 - Partner or Managing Director – These are the senior-most persons in the organization and authorizes the ultimate controls over the entity.
 These are involved in communications, sourcing deals, negotiations, and investments for the PE firms.
-Being in constant touch with investors, investment bankers, portfolio companies, are some of the most important and crucial tasks headed by the Partners of the organization.
+Being in constant touch with investors, investment bankers, portfolio companies are some of the most important and crucial tasks headed by the Partners of the organization.

 - Due to the smaller size in the nature of Funds invested, and employee counts, private equity firms offer affluent knowledge of the domain, even to an entry-level associate.
-A new entrant could quickly expect to see a deal from end-to-end even in their first year.
+A new entrant could quickly expect to see a deal from end-to-end, even in their first year.

-- As generally, principals are responsible for deal-making, investing decisions, and allotment of work amongst employees, there is also the active participation of most seasoned employees in the organization.
-The effortless and non-obstructive communication flow allows the new-comers to mingle with seniors, and a steep opportunity to learn and showcase their talent and effort rendered.
+- As generally, principals are responsible for deal-making, investing decisions, and allotment of work amongst employees; there is also the active participation of most seasoned employees in the organization.
+The effortless and non-obstructive communication flow allows the new-comers to mingle with seniors and a steep opportunity to learn and showcase their talent and effort rendered.

 As PE firms are quite small, it is challenging to join them.
-Even once crossing this barrier, in public opinion, it’s complicated to switch to other roles as there is flatter hierarchy as leading to the position could become severe, and though it is less stressful job than investment banking, still it could be tiresome at times.
+Even once crossing this barrier, in public opinion, it’s complicated to switch to other roles as there is a flatter hierarchy as leading to the position could become severe, and though it is a less stressful job than investment banking, still it could be tiresome at times.

 Although the PE associate role has its cons, it’s is quite an excellent opportunity to work in a PE firm to achieve a holistic knowledge about investing and funding.
 It unveils the opportunity to grow faster in the mentor-ship of wise, refined, and seasoned senior partners.

-This has been a guide to Private Equity Associate and its definition.
+This article has been a guide to the Private Equity Associate and its definition.
 Here we discuss how to become a private equity associate, career path along with advantages and disadvantages.
 You may learn more about financing from the following articles –